Community Infrastructure Levy (CIL)

 The Community Infrastructure Levy (CIL) is a charge on most types of new developments over a certain size.
 This can help to pay for local infrastructure projects that are needed to support new developments, such as schools, health services, leisure, open spaces and transport improvements.

-A Preliminary Draft Charging Schedule (PDCS) is to be the subject of a public consultation from 5pm on 11 January 2018 to 5pm on 22 February 2018.
+A Preliminary Draft Charging Schedule (PDCS) has undergone an initial consultation between 11 January 2018 and 22 February 2018.
+The representations received and the council's response will be made available soon.
 At least one further consultation (dates to be confirmed) will be held prior to examination and adoption.

 The documents to which this consultation relates can be found below:

 These documents are also available to view at:

 - London Borough of Tower Hamlets Town Hall - Mulberry Place, 5 Clove Crescent, London E14 2BG

 - Idea Store Bow, 1 Gladstone Place, Roman Road, Bow, London E3 5ES

 - Idea Store Whitechapel, 321 Whitechapel Road London E1 1BU

 - Idea Store Watney Market, 260 Commercial Road, London E1 2FB

 - Idea Store Canary Wharf, Churchill Place, London E14 5RB